 Device security should include computers, laptops, mobile devices, and Internet of Things (IoT) devices, but not all get the same protection.
 People tend to focus most on computer security, while leaving other devices less protected.

-We’ll go through several cybersecurity tips below to cover all the different types of devices you may have at home or office.
+We’ll go through several cybersecurity tips from Fully-Verified below to cover all the different types of devices you may have at home or office.

 If You Connect It, Protect It!